sefaKscu/TopDownRPG/README.md

 # TopDownRPG
  Simple TopDown PixelArt RPG

-Most of the sprites are from opengameart.com
-Character Sprites and animation from LPC set.
+Most of the sprites and tilesets are placeholders from opengameart.com Character Sprites and animation from LPC set.

 [C# Codes](https://github.com/sefaKscu/TopDownRPG/tree/main/Assets/Scripts)